Extra Curricular Opportunities

-We offer a range of after school and lunch clubs each term for pupils across school.
-Recently, clubs have included mindful colouring, choir, gardening, lego, tennis, athletics, football, samba band and multi skills sports.
+We offer a range of before and after school and lunch clubs each term, free of charge, for pupils across school.
+Recently, clubs have included mindful colouring, gardening, lego, tennis, athletics, football, rugby, hockey, maths games, board games, cross country, samba band, Mad Science and multi skills sports.

 Our STEM club, which we recently ran, encouraged KS2 children to learn more about the roles that science, technology, engineering and maths play in our community.
 The children have really enjoyed getting an “up-close” look at science, using the microscopes loaned to us by the Royal Microscopical Society.

 Up until very recently, we also offered a Japanese club which was run by one of our governors who speaks Japanese.
 We were delighted to offer such a fantastic opportunity to some of our pupils and we were the first primary school in North Yorkshire to offer such a club.
 This was been made possible by the receipt of some funding which came in the form of a grant from the Japan Foundation.
 We used the funding to pay for resources in order to teach the children about the Japanese culture and language in a fun, exciting and creative way.
 All of the children who participated in the first round of the club were extremely keen to come each week and parents often contacted the school to ask where they could get further resources or Japanese lessons for their children.
 This was fantastic!
 We have also linked up with a school in Japan and currently our children in Y3 and Y4 communicate via letter.

 Our Young Citizens Club also proved very popular.
 The members worked with North Yorkshire County Council on a project to develop the area surrounding the local canal as a way to encourage people to get walking and get fit (Pathways to Health project).

 Visits and Visitors